mah0001/metadata-editor-docs-v2/useful_resources.md

 - **R package MetadataEditR**: a R package, available on GitHub, to support the use of the Metadata Editor API and to automate tasks
 - **Python Library**: PyMetadataEditor: a Python library, available on GitHub, to support the use of the Metadata Editor API and to automate tasks
 - **AI tools** for metadata evaluation and enhancement: a collection of AI tools developed by the World Bank Office of the Chief Statistician
+- **Nesstar Exporter**: An executable program (for Windows only) allowing export of content from files saved in [.Nesstar] format.
+This can be used for batch export of Nesstar files, to migrate content to the Metadata Editor.

 ## Training and advocacy materials (forthcoming)